 The group Sawyer dubbed “Muppets and Harlots” was on hand as the couple received the Jacqueline Kennedy Onassis Medal of the Municipal Art Society of New York.

-Peterson, 85, founded Blackstone Group LP (BX) with Stephen Schwarzman in 1985, after heading the Federal Reserve Bank of New York and Lehman Brothers.
+Peterson, 85, founded Blackstone Group LP (BX:US) with Stephen Schwarzman in 1985, after heading the Federal Reserve Bank of New York and Lehman Brothers.
 Cooney created “Sesame Street” and Children’s Television Workshop.

 Peterson used to “take credit for being the inspiration for Oscar the Grouch, but I was dismayed people actually believed it,” he said during dinner at the New York Public Library.